albibenni/test-yourself/README.md

 # Test Yourself

-A fast, desktop-based quiz application built with **Tauri**, **React**, and **TypeScript**.
-"Test Yourself" allows you to point to a local folder of Markdown-based quizzes and worksheets to test your knowledge, review topics, and schedule follow-ups.
+A local-first quiz application built with **Tauri**, **React**, and **TypeScript**.
+"Test Yourself" lets you point to a local folder of Markdown-based quizzes and worksheets to test your knowledge, review topics, and schedule follow-ups.
+Desktop is the supported release target; iOS development support is in progress—see [Mobile compatibility](#mobile-compatibility).

 ## Key Features